Uvacoder/ttt-abc-daily-dev-tips/src/pages/posts/creating-a-markdown-blog-powered-by-nextjs-in-under-an-hour.md

 <a href="https://daily-dev-tips.com">My website</a>
 ```

 Sounds wonderful, right?
-And yes it is wonderful, so how cool would it be if we can make a blog in Next.js that allows us to write markdown formatted posts?
+And yes it is lovely, so how cool would it be if we can make a blog in Next.js that allows us to write markdown formatted posts?

 If you are wondering what the end result is for this article, here is a little demo video: